pradyunsg/gsoc-2017/_posts/2017-07-20-ready-to-build.md

 ## Work Ongoing

 - Breakup requirement preparation routine into smaller pieces
-  - Will be follow up by reducing coupling between Resolver and RequirementPreparer
+  - Will be followed up by reducing coupling between `Resolver` and `RequirementPreparer`
 - Get the sdist cache actually merged into master
   This is actually now overdue but I believe it's pretty much done so this should no longer be an issue.
 - Implementation of a testing bed for the resolver